 Accounting policies are selected and applied in a manner that ensures the resulting financial information satisfies the concepts of relevance and reliability, thereby ensuring the substance of the underlying transactions or other events is reported.

-The NZ Super Fund meets the definition of an investment entity and has applied the exemption from preparing prospective consolidated financial statements available under NZ IFRS 10 Consolidated Financial Statements.
-As a result, its investments in subsidiaries are not consolidated, but are measured at fair value through profit or loss in the Prospective Statement of Financial Position.
+The NZ Super Fund meets the definition of an investment entity and therefore the Board and management have applied the exemption from preparing prospective consolidated financial statements available under NZ IFRS 10 Consolidated Financial Statements.
+As a result, its investments in subsidiaries are not consolidated, but are measured at fair value through profit or loss in accordance with NZ IFRS 9 Financial Instruments and are classified as 'unconsolidated subsidiaries' in the Prospective Statement of Financial Position.
 These separate prospective financial statements are the only prospective financial statements presented by the NZ Super Fund.